pjamesjoyce/market_manipulator/README.md

 ## Preparing the external data

 Each transforming process in the ecoinvent database is identified by a universally unique identifier.
-These can be found in the [activity overview](http://www.ecoinvent.org/support/documents-and-files/information-on-ecoinvent-3/information-on-ecoinvent-3.html) spreadsheet available from the econinvent website.
+These can be found in the [activity overview](http://www.ecoinvent.org/support/documents-and-files/information-on-ecoinvent-3/information-on-ecoinvent-3.html) spreadsheet available from the ecoinvent website.

 The file used to manipulate the markets consists of two columns, one for uuid, and one for the new production volume.